 IIS 7 64 bit Issue

-After you have a site running with SQLite, when you upgrade to a new version of mojoPortal you do not want to overwrite your database file with the one included in the mojoPortal package.
+When you upgrade to a new version of mojoPortal after you have a site running with SQLite you do not want to overwrite your database file with the one included in the mojoPortal package.
 So you can either download your current database file and then upload it again after you upload the new files, or probably a better approach is to unzip the mojoPortal package on your local machine and remove the database file from the package before you upload the new files.